 WJEC Level 3 Diploma

-Five A* – C grades at GCSE including a grade 5/C in GCSE English Language or Maths.
+Five 9 – 4 (A*-C) grades at GCSE including a grade 4 (C) in GCSE English Language or Maths.

-Unit 1; Changing Awareness of Crime; Knowing about the wide range of different crimes and the reasons people have for not reporting such crimes will provide an understanding of the complexity of behaviours and the social implications of such crimes and criminality.
-At the end of this unit, you will have gained skills to differentiate between myth and reality when it comes to crime and to recognise that common representations may be misleading and inaccurate.
+Knowing about the wide range of different crimes and the reasons people have for not reporting such crimes will provide an understanding of the complexity of behaviours and the social implications of such crimes and criminality.
+At the end of this unit, you will have gained the skills to differentiate between myth and reality when it comes to crime and to recognise that common representations may be misleading and inaccurate.

-Unit 3 Crime Scene to Courtroom; Develop the understanding and skills needed to examine information in order to review the justice of verdicts in criminal cases.
+Develop the understanding and skills needed to examine information in order to review the justice of verdicts in criminal cases.
 What investigative techniques are available to investigators to help to identify the culprit?
 Do techniques differ depending on the type of crime being investigated?
 The criminal trial process involves many different people and agencies.
-Learning about the roles of these will give you a clearer insight into what happens once a crime is detected and the process that leads to either a guilty or non-guilty verdict
+Learning about the roles of these will give you a clearer insight into what happens once a crime is detected and the process that leads to either a guilty or non-guilty verdict.

+Criminology is the scientific study of crime and criminals.
 Ever thought why different people commit different crimes?
 Why do serial killers commit crime?
 Why do some people report crime and others don’t?
-How much doe the media influence our perception of crime?
+How much does the media influence our perception of crime?
 How do psychology and sociology explain crime?
 What happens during a criminal investigation?
 Who decides what laws to make?
 How do judges decide on the appropriate punishment for a criminal?
-Criminology is the scientific study of crime and criminals.

 Units 1 and 3 are assessed through controlled assessment.